 Tuition and Non-Instructional fees will be deducted from student loans at the time of institutional approval.
+See www.cms.ualberta.ca/admissions-programs/tuition.
+Student loan payments received prior to the end of October, will not receive any late payment penalties.
+Loan payments after this date will be penaltized.
 See How to Process a Loan from Another Provincial Government.